MarwanNour/Cyber-Blog/_posts/2021-12-18-RedLineStealer.md

 - Executable files
 - JavaScript

-It can be sent through different channels: email attachements, discord, malicious ads, cracked games, etc.
+It can be sent through different channels: email attachements, discord, malicious ads, cracked games, etc. Knowing that a lot of people are staying at home during the pandemic, it is not surprising to see this malware being sent through email attachements.
 The infostealer might also be used to drop other malware on the victim's machine.

 ## Behavior

+There was a leaked cracked version of this malware in 2020 sitting in a github repository (at least for now).
+The repository contains a `RedLine.MainPanel.exe.config` file, which is the config file of the stealer dashboard in XML format.
+We notice the following:
+- .NETFramework v4.6.2
+- Profile Settings (Attacker's settings): Login, Password, Server IP
+- Remote Client Settings (Victim's settings): Passwords, Cookies, FTP, Files, CreditCards, Autofills

+Also there is a batch file with the command: `netsh advfirewall firewall add rule name="RLS" dir=in action=allow protocol=TCP localport=6677`.
+This adds a rule to the firewall that enables TCP connections on port 6677.

-Looking at some samples in any.run, we see that it tries to grab the victim's browser and VPN data:
+Looking at some samples in any.run, we see that it tries to grab the victim's browser and VPN client data:
 ```
 C:\Users\admin\AppData\Local\NordVPN
 C:\Users\admin\AppData\Local\Chromium\User Data\